Kapeng barako: Cultivation and conservation

 Barako only accounts for less than 2% of commercial coffee grown.
 It is abundant in the Philippines.
 It is rarely exported, as most production come from small farms.
 It is sold to the local and tourist market.
 It is also produced in Malaysia.

 The large sizes of barako trees make it less efficient for production and harvesting than other coffee varieties, causing most modern farmers to shy away from it and grow robusta cultivars instead.
 However, there is recent interest in reviving and conserving barako, including increasing preference for it in local coffee shops in the Philippines.

 Barako coffee is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food movement.

 Preparation

-Barako coffee is prepared using a drip brewing device, French press, or by simply pouring hot water unto the grounds and filtering the mixture using a piece of cloth.
+Barako coffee is prepared as you would other coffee strains, using a drip brewing device, French press, or by simply pouring hot water unto the grounds and filtering the mixture using a piece of cloth.
 Barako is traditionally prepared black or sweetened with muscovado sugar.
 Barako can be used to make espresso and other espresso-based drinks.